-If driving, there is a small car park "free for rail users" at Eynsford station.
+04/01/2025, 03:14 Eynsford Circular via Otford Walk If driving, there is a small car park "free for rail users" at Eynsford station.
 There is also a small free car park in the village (near the return route, but nearly 1 km from the station).

-SuggesteTake the train nearest to 09:45 from Blackfriars (or Victoria) tod TrainEynsford for the Main Walk.
-For the Short Walk, take the train nearest to10:15.

-Lunch On the Main Walk the suggested place to stop for lunch is Otford, after 81⁄2 km.
-There are two pubs in the village: The Bull (01959-580585) is a family-friendly Greene King pub in a historic building with a large beer garden; the alternative is a traditional village pub overlooking the pond, The Woodman (01959-522195).
-Another possibility is The Olive Tree in the Hospices of Hope charity shop (01959-524322), which describes itself as both a bistro and tearoom.

-On the Short Walk there is a good choice of lunch places in Shoreham, after 7-8 km.
+Suggeste d Train Take the train nearest to 09:45 from Blackfriars (or Victoria) to Eynsford for the Main Walk.
+For the Short Walk, take the train nearest to 10:15 .
+Lunch On the Main Walk the suggested lunch place in Otford (after 81⁄2 km) is The Bull (01959-580585), a family-friendly Greene King pub in a historic building on the High Street, with a large beer garden.
+There is an alternative pub overlooking the pond, but at the time of writing The Woodman (01959-522195) is advertised as being for sale.
+Another possibility is The Olive Tree bistro and tearoom (01959-524322) in the Hospices of Hope charity shop.
+On the Short Walk there is a good choice of lunch places in Shoreham , after 7-8 km.
 The first places you come to are The Samuel Palmer (01959-525442), an up-market pub/restaurant on the site of Ye Olde George Inn; and a restaurant and a coffee shop at The Mount Vineyard (01959-524008; open Wed-Sun).
 In addition there are two equally good pubs at opposite ends of the village: the Kings Arms (01959-523100) on Church Street, open again after its fire in March 2022; and The Crown (01959-522903; food to 2pm Mon-Wed, 3pm Fri-Sun, closed Thu) at the northern end of Shoreham's High Street.
 There used to be an even greater choice of pubs on this walk but the Fox & Hounds in Romney Street, the Crown in Otford and the Two Brewers in Shoreham have all closed.
 Tea In Eynsford the Riverside Tea Room has permanently closed, so the suggested place is the Plough Inn (01322-862281) in its fine riverside location.
-A short detour along the main road would reveal several alternatives: The Malt Shovel (01322-862164), The Five Bells (01322-863135; open from 3pm weekdays, noon weekends) and the Castle Hotel (01322-633917).
+The Malt Shovel (01322-862164) is closer to the station but this is only open in the afternoon at weekends and you still have a ten minute walk up Station Road.
+The longer route via Eynsford Castle passes two other places, the Five Bells (01322-863135) and the Castle Hotel (01322-633917).
+If you take the slightly longer and hillier suggested ending you should allow at least 20 minutes to reach the station from the village centre.
 Unless you divert into Shoreham there are no refreshment places between Otford and Eynsford on the longer afternoon route, but on the shorter route a convenient place for a mid-afternoon break is the Lullingstone Café in the Country Park Visitor Centre (01322-865995; open to 5pm summer, 4pm weekends & 3pm weekdays in winter).
 If you finish in Shoreham the walk route goes past both the lunch pubs listed above, plus a couple of tearooms on its High Street: one at the Shoreham Aircraft Museum (01959-524416; open weekends to 4pm); and The Honey Pot Café & Tea Rooms (07546-696623; open to 4pm Fri-Sun).
 The Coffee Box at the vineyard is open weekends to 3pm and tea might also be available at the church on Sundays in August.

 Help Us!
 After the walk, please leave a comment, it really helps.
 Thanks!

-You can also upload photos to the SWC Group on Flickr (upload your photos) and videos to SYOutube.
+You can also upload photos to the 🔵🔴 SWC Group on Flickr (upload your photos) and videos to 区 Youtube.
 This walk's tags are: